hanss314/MiniTWOW-Tools/README.md

 Use flag `-e` to specify which percentage of twowers get eliminated

-Alternatively, if you want to specify how many twowers get eliminated use `-elIsNum 1`
+Alternatively, if you want to specify how many twowers get eliminated use use a negative number